splunk/splunk-connect-for-syslog/docs/gettingstarted/quickstart_guide.md

 # Quickstart Guide

 ### Splunk setup
-- Create the following indexes for data ingestion for using SC4S default indexes.
+- Create the following default indexes that are used by SC4S.
     * email
     * epav
     * netauth